AristurtleDev/monogame-aseprite-docs/docs/monogame-aseprite-types/texture-region/texture-region.md

 ---
 id: texture-region
-title: TextureRegion
+title: TextureRegion Class
 sidebar_label: TextureRegion
 ---

-import TilemapImage from '/img/docs/guides/texture-region/tilemap.png';
+import TilemapImage from './tilemap.png';
-import TilemapImageRegionMarked from '/img/docs/guides/texture-region/tilemap-region-marked.png';
+import TilemapImageRegionMarked from './tilemap-region-marked.png';

 The purpose of this document is to provide an overview of the `TextureRegion` class, and how it is used within the `MonoGame.Aseprite` library.